 If you are interested in identifying the value of an eQMS for your organization and presenting it to the decision-makers and stakeholders, download an eQMS business case template.

 What Is the Current Version of ISO 13485?

-Once your organization has received the ISO 13485:2016 certificate, you will be regularly audited to ensure your compliance.
-These audits are conducted by the registrar and usually take place once a year.
-As the 3-year validity is expiring, you need to go for a recertification audit.
+Once your organization has received the ISO 13485:2016 certification, you will be regularly audited to ensure your compliance, usually once a year.
+Recertification audits are required as the 3-year validity expires.

 What Is the Difference Between ISO 13485:2016 And EN ISO 13485:2016?

 Both the ISO 13485:2016 and the EN ISO 13485:2016 are the same word-by-word standard.
 However, the European EN version has the Z annexes to compare sections where compliance with the international ISO 13485:2016 fails to address EU requirements adequately.